6000 Fiscal Management

 3. The child has been living on a full-time basis with a resident of the Scotia-Glenville School District for at least one year prior to making application for tuition-free admittance.

 In addition, there are other circumstances which may make it desirable and practicable to admit such a child on a tuition-free basis (circumstances such as broken homes, serious illness of parent or parents, serious financial difficulties, etc.).
-Such cases shall be reviewed by the Superintendent and he/she, in turn, shall make his/her recommendations to the Board for approval.
+Such cases shall be reviewed by the Superintendent and they, in turn, shall make their recommendations to the Board for approval.
 Pending such decision, the Superintendent is authorized to admit pupils to school.

 The Scotia-Glenville Central School District will not pay tuition to another district for a non-resident child who does not qualify as a resident under the three provisions of this policy.